-As costs skyrocket and financial uncertainty abounds, we must do what we can to help our employees stay productive.
+As costs skyrocket and financial uncertainty abounds, we must do what we can to help our field teams stay productive.
 If we’re going to survive these turbulent years, we must do our best to keep morale high and costs low.

-So… what are some low-cost solutions we can try to help our employees out in the field feel less isolated and more productive?
+So… what are some low-cost solutions we can try to help our field workers perform better and truly feel connected to the rest of their team?

 Two Problems Distributed Field Teams Face